lyteword/chspurgeon-tod/volume-5/psalm-111.md

 (g) He so dealt with them as to refresh their memories.

-2\.It is our wisdom to remember the Lord's wonders.
+2\.
+It is our wisdom to remember the Lord's wonders.

 a.
 To assure us of his compassion: "The Lord is gracious."